I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Since science is endless, how much more so is theology?

-Beware of the "Passing Time" Culture
+Beware of the Culture of "Passing the Days"

 The Church's Mission as a "Human Resources Institution"